tarunxsh/blogspot/readme.md

-The project may take some time to start on the first run because it is hosted on [Render’s](https://render.com/) free plan.
+NOTE : The project may take some time to start on the first run because it is hosted on [Render’s](https://render.com/) free plan

 ---